dataindataout/awesome-highschool-homeschool/README.md

 [Lit2Go](https://etc.usf.edu/lit2go/) - there are lots of ways to get public domain works; this is a nicely presented one

+[How to Read Literature Like a Professor](https://mseffie.com/assignments/professor/professor.html) - study this one the summer before 9th grade and the rest of your English classes will be easier

 ## Science

 [Ellen McHenry's Basement Workshop](https://ellenjmchenry.com) - hands-on supplements and delightful short courses